Hard Rock Cafe in Pigeon Forge

-Gatlinburg may not be the first place to come to mind when you think of the history of rock and roll, but the Hard Rock Café has indeed managed to carve out its own niche in the rock of the Great Smoky Mountains thanks to a winning combination of pop culture and great food.
+Pigeon Forge may not be the first place to come to mind when you think of the history of rock and roll, but the Hard Rock Café has indeed managed to carve out its own niche in the rock of the Great Smoky Mountains for over 10 years thanks to a winning combination of pop culture and great food!

-Open in the heart of downtown Gatlinburg since 1999, this restaurant has been a big draw to locals and visitors, primarily because of the décor, which tells the colorful history of rock music from its earliest days through today with dozens and dozens of artifacts and exhibits.
+This restaurant had originally opened in the heart of downtown Gatlinburg in 1999 and has been a big draw to locals and visitors, primarily because of the décor, which tells the colorful history of rock music from its earliest days through today with hundreds of collectible items.

-Today there are more than 70,000 guitars, drums, pianos, harmonicas, microphones, shirts, pants, scarves, shoes, handwritten lyrics, cars, bikes, a bus and assorted rock memorabilia—by far, the largest, most valuable such collection in the world—on the walls of more than 163 Hard Rock Cafes, hotels and casinos in 52 countries around the world.
+Today there are more than 70,000 guitars, drums, pianos, harmonicas, microphones, shirts, pants, scarves, shoes, handwritten lyrics, cars, bikes, a bus and assorted rock memorabilia—by far, the largest, most valuable such collection in the world—on the walls of more than 163 Hard Rock Cafes, hotels and casinos in 52 countries.